top of page

 Bottle pinecone syrup and the strained out pinecones.

 • Mix the pinecones and sugar in equal amounts.
 Roughly 50/50 will do the trick, but you can also weigh them or use volume.
 They’re all a little different but work the same.
-I usually just eyeball it.
-You may end up adding some more sugar or supplementing with a splash of water or citrus later on, anyways.
+I usually eyeball it.
+You may add some more sugar or supplement with a splash of water or citrus later on, anyway.

-• There are lots of different recommendations on where to store the jar during the process, from the pantry to the roof exposed to the sun and elements - yes, really.
-My preference is to keep it on the counter where I will see it or on the sill of a sunny window.
+• There are many different recommendations on where to store the jar during the process, from the pantry to the roof exposed to the sun and elements.
+I prefer to keep it on the counter where I will see it or on the sill of a sunny window.
 I think the sun helps dissolve the sugars a little faster!

 • After the sugar has completely dissolved, strain out the cones and bottle the syrup!
-It can be stored in the pantry, or fridge, or even be canned, though cooking it will change the flavor and consistency.
-I’ve had a couple of bottles in our pantry for over three years now.
+It can be stored in the pantry, fridge, or canned, though cooking will change the flavor and consistency.
+I’ve had a couple of bottles in our pantry for over three years.
 The sugar and acidity make it shelf-stable.
 I think the refrigerator is the best option if you have the space, and it will likely preserve some of the flavors longer as well!

-• If you use a liquid sweetener, you could probably get away with a fermentation weight and air-release lid for a totally hands-off process.
+• If you use a liquid sweetener, you could get away with a fermentation weight and air-release lid for a hands-off process.
 I prefer working with my ferments, though!

-• I’ve had a few people tell me that they had issues with contamination, so don’t be completely passive with your syrup.
+• I’ve had a few people tell me they had contamination issues, so don’t be completely passive with your syrup.
 Mix up the jar on occasion!
-I usually just give everything a good swirl once things are liquidy.
+I usually give everything a good swirl once things are liquid.

 • You can use whole green cones up to about an inch in length.
 If you find larger green cones, you could try cutting them into pieces, but you may have mixed success.

-• I would say the minimum maceration time is a month or once the sugar is all dissolved.
+• The minimum maceration time is a month or once the sugar is all dissolved.
 Longer times mean more aging and deeper flavor.
 I once macerated on for a whole year!
-If things haven’t completely dissolved after a month and you don’t want to wait any longer, you can pour the contents into a sauce pot, adds some water, and simmer everything until dissolved.
+If things haven’t completely dissolved after a month and you don’t want to wait any longer, pour the contents into a sauce pot, add some water, and simmer everything until dissolved.
 It works, but it’s different from the non-cooked version.

 • The leftover cones are usually too dried out and flavorless to do anything with, but feel free to try experimenting!
 Let me know if you find anything that works.